machinegun221b/identify-your-pet/README.md

 let's figure out what breed your pet is! if you've known all along, let's put your knowledge to the test or see if all this labelling from the Oxford-IIIT Pet Dataset is in fact right!

 # Image Classifier with FastAI
-Deep Learning Project to classify different breeds of cats and dogs using Transfer Learning using the ResNet architectures from the fastAI library. <br>
+Deep Learning Project to classify different breeds of cats and dogs using Transfer Learning with ResNet architectures from the fastAI (v1) library (built on top of PyTorch). <br>
-- Data Loading and Preprocessing with FastAI
+- Data Loading + Preprocessing with FastAI
+- Label extraction from filenames (regex)
 - Training and transfer learning.
-- Model Evaluation and Interpretation
+- Model Evaluation + Interpretation
-- Fine tuning for improved performance
+- Fine tuning for better performance
-- Comparing ResNet34 and ResNet50
+- Comparing ResNet34 vs ResNet50

 # First things first - Data!
 ## The Dataset